SS Berlin (1894): Aftermath

 The correct number of persons on board the ferry at that time was apparently not immediately known.
 Estimates in English newspapers ranged from 128 to 180 persons on board.
 It is now known that 128 of 144 persons on board were killed, including about 40 crew members.
-The Berlin tragedy was a very large disaster for its time, and the investigation into it became the standard for later government investigations of shipping accidents.
+The Berlin tragedy was a very large disaster for its time, and the investigation into it became the standard for later government investigations of shipping accidents, which was codified into the Dutch 1909 Schepenwet (Shipping Act).

 Following the disaster, the Railway Passengers Assurance Company, Ltd., now part of Aviva, paid out £8,600, its largest single loss at the time.
 Of the 128 people killed, 10 were insured by the company, with three holding general accident policies and seven holding boat and rail tickets.

 Notable passengers

 One notable passenger was Mr. Herbert, a King's Messenger travelling with diplomatic bags, including ones for Berlin, Copenhagen, and Tehran.
 The Tehran bag contained belongings of the Persian Prince ala-as-Saltanch: his jewelled sword and his decorations including the insignia of the Knight Grand Commander of the Royal Victorian Order.
 Although it is believed that Mr Herbert's body was recovered on 16 March 1907, his family asked for it to be treated as unidentified.
 The sword was recovered in early April 1907.

 A second notable victim was Hendrik Spijker of the Spyker car company.
-Following his death in the sinking, investigations revealed that the company′s finances were in a parlous state, leading to the company declaring bankruptcy.
+Following his death in the sinking, investigations revealed that the company's finances were in a parlous state, leading to the company declaring bankruptcy.

 William Dearborn Munroe, general manager of the Arctic Coal Company, and Lotte Wetterling, wife of the opera singer Theodor Bertram, also drowned in the wreck.